smddzcy/learning-new-technologies/README.md

 ## Sources

 - http://learnyouahaskell.com/ - Very well written, fun to read.
+One of the best sources I've seen so far to learn a language.
 - https://www.haskell.org/documentation - Source of sources.